Its-LightWay04/Cross-Mouse-Cursor/README.md

 ### HOW TO USE

 Step 1: goto the lates release and click on the "Cursors" file to download it...............
-Step 2: Extract the .zip you just downloaded and you are good to go...............................
+Step 2: Extract the .zip you just downloaded and you are good to go.
-Extras: You can use the "move.cur" cursor as the 'Vertical, horizontal and diagnol resize' cursors also

 Feel free to contact me if you have any problems: